evmos/ethermint/docs/architecture/adr-001-state.md

 ### State Transition

 The state transition logic will be refactored to use the `ApplyMessage` function from the `core/` package of go-ethereum as the backbone.
-This method calls creates a new `StateTransition` and, as it name implies, applies a Ethereum message to execute it and update the state.
-This `ApplyMessage` call will be wrapped in the `Keeper`'s `TransitionDb` function, which will generate the required arguments for this call (EVM, chain config, and gas pool).
+This method calls creates a go-ethereum `StateTransition` instance and, as it name implies, applies a Ethereum message to execute it and update the state.
+This `ApplyMessage` call will be wrapped in the `Keeper`'s `TransitionDb` function, which will generate the required arguments for this call (EVM, chain config, and gas pool), thus performing the same gas accounting as before.

+This will lead to the switching from the existing Ethermint's evm `StateTransition` type to the go-ethereum `vm.ApplyMessage` type, thus reducing code necessary perform a state transition.

 ```go
 func (k *Keeper) TransitionDb(ctx sdk.Context, msg core.Message) (*types.ExecutionResult, error) {